DHBern/TT2015/lessons/08 Version control and Github.md

 The `git commit` command always needs a *message*.
 This is a memo for you, to remind you want this change was about.
 So let's run the command:

-	git commit -m "This is my first Git commit".
+	git commit -m "This is my first Git commit"

 You'll get output that looks like this: